-Aquatic treadmill is very useful for senior citizens avoid the risk of falls and musculoskeletal stress of land treadmill exercise.
+Aquatic treadmill is very useful for senior citizens to avoid the risk of falls and musculoskeletal stress of land treadmill exercise.
 Regular exercise can improve lean body mass and overall physical fitness in the elderly.
 It is also useful for obese individuals and those with issues of mobility.
 Underwater treadmill is useful in those recovering from stroke as they often have poor balance or cannot support their weight.
+Unlike in land treadmill, aquatic treadmill can have advantages due to characteristics of water like temperature, viscosity and hydrostatic pressure.